rm511130/cloudfoundry-sticky-session/README.md

 Note: you may see some warnings, but you can safely continue to step 3 if you don't see errors during the build process.

-3. Make sure you're targeting a valida PAS environment.
+3. Make sure you're targeting a valid PAS environment.
 For example:

 ```
 cf t